stachyra/neural_network_demos/README.md

 These models both have hyperparameters which offer the user an opportunity to fine tune how the models behave.
 As an exercise, we attempt to optimize along one hyperparameter for each model, accepting default values for all other model hyperparameters:

-- K Nearest Neighbors: we vary the `n_neighbors`, the number of neighbor images that are used to vote on a classification decision
+- **K Nearest Neighbors:** we vary the `n_neighbors`, the number of neighbor images that are used to vote on a classification decision
-- Random Forest: we vary the `max_depth`, which controls the maximum allowed depth (i.e., the number of decision nodes) of the decision trees in the forest
+- **Random Forest:** we vary the `max_depth`, which controls the maximum allowed depth (i.e., the number of decision nodes) of the decision trees in the forest

 The 60,000 images in the original pytorch-defined training split are further sub-divided into 10 cross-validation folds each consisting of 54,000 training images and 6000 validation images.
 Each model is trained on the 54,000 images in each fold, and the classification accuracy is calculated on both the 54,000 training images (blue trace) and 6000 validation images (orange trace) in that fold.
 Error bars below plotted depict the estimated standard deviation of the accuracy observed across the 10 folds.

 In a non-demonstration exercise, one would typically choose the single hyperparameter setting corresponding to the best (i.e., highest accuracy) validation result, and then re-train the classifier using all 60,000 training images, and estimate the final predicted accuracy using the 10,000 remaining holdout images (green trace), but only at that optimized hyperparameter value.
-One would *not* use the final holdout data to select an optimal hyperparameter setting, as that would be "cheating" essentially; final holdout data should never be used to tune any aspect of model selection.
+One would *not* use the final holdout data to select an optimal hyperparameter setting, as that would effectively be "cheating"; final holdout data should never be used to tune any aspect of model selection.

-Here, for demonstration purposes, instead of calculating accuracy against the final holdout test set solely at the optimized hyperparameter value, we actually retrain across all hyperparameter values, just to explore how closely the validation accuracy estimate (orange trace) actually recapitulates the accuracy estimated with the final holdout test data, across the entire range of hyperparameter space.
+Here, for demonstration purposes, instead of calculating accuracy against the final holdout test set solely at the optimized hyperparameter value, we actually retrain across all hyperparameter values, just to explore how closely the validation accuracy estimate (orange trace) actually recapitulates the accuracy estimated with the final holdout test data (green trace), across the entire range of hyperparameter space.

 ![Accuracy vs. hyperparameter values for scikit-learn models](figures/accuracy_vs_hyperparameter.png)